 The prior appeared relieved.
-“No sense in leaving him out in this heat,” he said.
+“No sense in leaving him out in this heat.”
 He selected one of the keys on the iron ring at his waist and turned it in the latch to open the chapel door.
 He handed the bundle of linen to the young monk, who went over to the cart to unfold the cloth beside the body along its length.

 Kyle stepped forward to lend a hand in shifting the dead man onto the long cloth.
 He and the young monk each took an end and lifted the body clear of the wooden bed.
 They carried it through the arched doorway and set it gently on the table-like slab of stone in the middle of the square chamber.